ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 The Singapore economy grew by 6.1% a  year-on-year basis in the fourth quarter of 2021, moderating from the 7.5% growth in the previous quarter.
 On  a  quarter-on-quarter  seasonallyadjusted basis, the economy expanded

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000012_c7059bc01ac6c7872f5d596c8635ac5502ff3000edda59aa34fff4f1ffa4ce41.png)
-**Description**: The image displays two orange, stylized quotation marks, resembling curved commas or apostrophes, positioned side-by-side on a light gray or white background, with a slightly blurry or soft focus effect.
+**Description**: The image shows two blurry, orange quotation marks against a light gray background.
+The quotation marks are right-facing and appear to be stylistically rendered, rather than being sharply defined text.